Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Variable selection

 \section{Variable selection}

-It's clear from \ref{eq:KL} that the number of terms in the expansion can increase rapidly, even for low-dimensional input spaces.
-A key component of applying the GP to a modeling problem is the selection of terms.
+It's clear from \eqref{eq:KL} that the number of terms in the expansion can increase rapidly, even for low-dimensional input spaces.
+A key component of applying the GP to a modeling problem is thus the selection of terms.
+Effectively we seek to minimize the objective function